-These Slow-Cooker Recipes Make Weeknight Cooking a Cinch
+These Easy Slow-Cooker Recipes Make Weeknight Cooking a Cinch

 By the end of the year, even the simplest tasks can start to feel like a chore.
-As holiday deadlines reach a fever pitch, daylight hours shorten, and the chaos of the season kicks in, once easy and even enjoyable parts of your routine, like preparing dinner, can seem like an energy drain.
+As holiday deadlines reach a fever pitch, daylight hours shorten, and the chaos of the season kicks in, once-easy and even enjoyable parts of your routine, like preparing dinner, can seem like a daunting task.

 Celery Soup With Bacon

-Creamy and a little bit indulgent, this heart celery soup with bacon is surprisingly straightforward to make.
+Creamy and a little bit indulgent, this hearty celery soup with bacon is surprisingly easy to make.
 Simply chop the ingredients (you don't even have to peel the white potatoes) and combine with stock and seasoning in a large slow cooker.
 Cook on low for five to seven hours, and it's done!

 Cider Braised Short Ribs With Sage Butter Mashed Potatoes

 This heavenly cider braised short ribs dish is a little more extravagant than the standard crockpot recipe.
 It calls for cooking short ribs in a crockpot on low for up to eight hours with a medley of mouthwatering ingredients like apple cider and thyme for tender meat that's soaked in flavor.
 These short ribs are the perfect dish for entertaining—just turn the pot on in the morning and let the ribs cook until your guests arrive.